This article contains information for using the ProductionPro Web App. If you're using the ProductionPro iPad App, please see this article.

 Annotation layers are a great way to:

-Separate and organize your annotations per department, topic, or meeting; and
+Separate and organize your notes by department, topic, or meeting; and

 What’s a Layer?

-When you make annotations on a PDF in ProductionPro, these annotations are saved in a transparent layer on top of your original document.
+When you make notes on a PDF in ProductionPro, these notes are saved in a transparent layer on top of your original document.
 You can have one or as many layers as you want, and manage them in the Annotation Layer dropdown menu:

 Once opened, the menu lists all your layers: